-A focal point of my work as a psychotherapist is providing safe and compassionate psychotherapy services to the Gay, Lesbian, Bisexual, Transgender, Queer, and Questioning communities, and to their allies.
-Even in San Francisco, this can be a challenge.
+A focal point of my work as a psychotherapist is providing safe, competent, and compassionate psychotherapy services to the Gay, Lesbian, Bisexual, Transgender, Queer, and Questioning communities, and to their allies.
 Whether you are going to therapy to talk specifically about your sexual orientation or gender identity, or to talk about something completely unrelated, you should make sure that you are working with a therapist who understands this important component of your life.
-Even here in the San Francisco Bay Area, there are, unfortunately, therapists who may just be “winging it,” at best, when it comes to this topic.
-At the same time, don’t be put off by a therapist who asks you questions about YOUR experience of your sexual orientation and/or gender identity.
-Just like every topic in psychotherapy, your therapist might use his or her own experience as a foundation, but your experience may differ.
+Unfortunately, there are many therapists who may just be “winging it,” at best, when it comes to this topic.

 An experienced psychotherapist does not need to have your exact life experience to be helpful–after all, only you have your exact life experience–however, it is completely reasonable to ask your potential therapist about her or his experience with respect to working with the LGBTQQ communities.
 And while your therapist will be using his or her experience and/or training as a guide, what is most important is YOUR experience of your sexual orientation and/or gender identity, even if you are not yet able to put words to it.

 Here are some of the topics that come up when I work with the LGBTQQ communities.
 This list includes issues I typically see in my private practice, as well as some of the issues I have worked with as a group supervisor for Pacific Center and as an individual supervisor for Queer Life Space, two San Francisco Bay Area agencies that focus on services to the LGBTQQ communities.